-(A) An employer may make, in connection with prospective employment, an inquiry as to, or request information, regarding the physical fitness, medical condition, physical condition, or medical history of applicants if the inquiry or request for information is directly pertinent to the position the applicant is applying for or directly related to a determination of whether the applicant would endanger their health or safety or the health or safety of others, except as provided by the Americans with Disabilities Act of 1990 (Public Law 101 336) (42 U.S.C.A. § 12101 et seq.) and the regulations pursuant thereto.
+(A) An employer may make, in connection with prospective employment, an inquiry as to, or a request for information regarding, the physical fitness, medical condition, physical condition, or medical history of applicants if the inquiry or request for information complies with the provisions of sections 11067, 11070 and 11071 of these regulations.

 (B) Pre-employment inquiries regarding an applicant's availability for work on certain days and times shall not be used to ascertain the applicant's religious creed, disability, or medical condition.
-In general, such inquiries must clearly communicate that an employee need not disclose any scheduling restrictions based on legally protected grounds, in language such as: "Other than time off for reasons related to your religion, a disability, or medical condition, are there any days or times when you are unavailable to work?"
+Such inquiries must clearly communicate that an employee need not disclose any scheduling restrictions based on legally protected grounds, in language such as: "Other than time off for reasons related to your religion, a disability, or a medical condition, are there any days or times when you are unavailable to work?" or "Other than time off for reasons related to your religion, a disability, or a medical available to work the proposed schedule?"